KPVISHNUSAI/BuildaWebAppandIDEinAWS/README.md

 - Install an extension in VSCode.
 - Use the extension to set up a connection between VSCode and your EC2 instance.
 - Explore and edit your Java web app's files using VSCode.
+- Succesfully connected and made changes to the code
 ![Image](vscode.png)